mrsushilshrestha/python/README.md

 Functions 🔄
 Functions allow you to encapsulate reusable blocks of code.
 You can define functions that accept input values, process them, and return results.

-Functions with arguments: Accept input data.
+Functions with arguments: Accept input values.
-Functions without arguments: No input, just execution.
+Functions without arguments: Perform actions without input.
-Return values: Functions can return results using return.
+Return values: Return results from functions.
 Example:

 python